willferreira/multilabel-stance-detection/README.md

 1. The BBC - run the script <code>prepare_bbc_dataset.py</code> which looks for a file called <code>brexit_blog_corpus.xlsx</code> in the same directory as the script.
 The script does some data cleaning and pre-processing (tokenizing, generating ELMO embeddings) and saves the output to the same directory.
 The output consists of the following files:

-   a. <code>bbc_dataset.csv</code> - a comma-separated file consisting of an utterance ID, a tokenized utterance string, and binary-valued columns for each of the ten stances, with the obvious interpretation.
+   a. <code>bbc_dataset.csv</code> - a comma-separated file consisting of an utterance ID, a tokenized utterance string, and binary-valued columns for each of the ten stances, with the obvious interpretation, and a columns indicating whether the utterance is in the training set, or the held-out test set.

-   b. <code>
+   b. <code>bbc_dataset_folds.csv</code> - a comma-separated file consisting of an utterance ID, and for each cv fold, a column indicating if the utterance is an item in the train or test set for that fold.

+   c. <code>bbc_elmo_train_embeddings.csv</code> - a comma-separated file consisting of an utterance ID and the vector representation of the ELMO embedding for the tokenized utterance, for all the utterances in the training set (see a.).

+   d. <code>bbc_elmo_test_embeddings.csv</code> - a comma-separated file consisting of an utterance ID and the vector representation of the ELMO embedding for the tokenized utterance, for all the utterances in the test set (see a.).